 Don’t Carry a Balance

-If you have to use credit cards, pay them off at the end of each month.
-There are benefits to using credit cards.
+If you have to use credit cards, pay them off at the end of each month, or at your earliest convenience.
+There are indeed benefits to using credit cards.
 Many have rewards programs that you can take advantage of.
-Cashback programs, discount opportunities, or free airline miles can save you a lot of money if you use your credit cards correctly.
-However, you need to make sure that you stay on top of your payments.
-If you allow a balance to stay on your card each month, you’ll end up accruing interest and building even more debt.
+Cashback programs, discount opportunities, or free airline miles can save you a lot of money if you use your credit cards wisely.
+However, you should make it a priority to stay on top of your payments.
+Always turn on autopay.
+If you allow a balance to stay on your card each month, you’ll end up accruing interest that will quickly wipe out any cashback or point received.
+Your carried balance may also be reported to credit agencies and have a negative impact on your score and debt to income ratio.

 Leave a Reply